lusgas-dev/I-excel/README.md

 Bookmarks bar open, it can be opened by pressing Ctrl+Shift+B

 Make sure that chrome is the default browser, to assure it is go to [chrome://settings/defaultBrowser](url).

+Another Chrome setting is the dark mode, to set it go to: [chrome://settings/appearance](url) and press apearence and dark

 ## Snipping Tool
 After that, go to settings>notifications then turn off Snipping Tool notifications.